cimgui/cimgui/README.md

   * using makefile on linux/macOS/mingw (Or use CMake to generate project)
   * cmake options are IMGUI_STATIC (compiling as static library), IMGUI_FREETYPE (for using Freetype2) and FREETYPE_PATH (Freetype2 cmake install location)
   * or as in https://github.com/sonoro1234/LuaJIT-ImGui/tree/master/build

+  For compiling with backends there is now an example with SDL2 and opengl3 in folder backend_test.
+It will generate a cimgui_sdl module and a test_sdl executable.
+You only need to provide SDL_PATH telling cmake where to look for SDL2 cmake installation.

 # using generator